 Restrict their access to technology

 Another catch-all consequence that can be effective in dealing with a teenager’s negative behavior is removing their access to technology.
 Most likely, your teen is attached to their tablet or smartphone.
-Either you paid for the device as well as the Internet service, so it’s still yours, and you have a say in it.
-Maybe they bought it with their own money or savings from their allowance, but it lives in your house.
+You probably paid for the device as well as the Internet service, so it’s still yours, and you have a say in it.
+Maybe they bought it with their own money or savings from their allowance, but the device still lives in your house.
 If your child wants the device to stay with them, they will have to do the work to keep it.
 Simply enforcing the expectation that screen time comes after their homework or chore is done can motivate them.

 Tighten the rules

 If your teen violates your own rules, tighten it.
 Give them an earlier curfew or reduce the allowed amount of time they spend using electronics.
 And be firm about it.
 Make sure you push through with the punishment or consequence whenever they break the rules, or else they won’t believe you.

 If your teen misbehaves due to their friends, take away their right to see them for a while.
 Ground them for days and cancel their weekend plans.
 Taking a break from their buddies may remind them to make better choices next time.